netfreak98/pve_networking_udp_netdev/README.md

 All `udp=` and `localaddr=` fields use these IPs.
 If both endpoints resolve to the *same* non-loopback IP and `loopback_if_same_host: true` (default), the script substitutes `127.0.0.1` on both sides to keep packets local.

 MTU Note: When using non-loopback addresses, ensure the physical network MTU >= the `host_mtu` setting to avoid fragmentation.

-## Limitations
-- Only first digit of `udp_port_base` used for port calculation
-- No automatic cleanup of removed links
-- VMIDs limited to 999, eth indices to 9 for current port scheme

 ## Usage
 ```bash